aarlin/league-champion-cooldown/README.md

 6. `zappa init`
 7. `zappa deploy dev`
 8. Change the runtime in zappa_settings.json to python3.6
-9. Paste output from Zappa into AWS skill url
+9. Paste deployment URL to Endpoint > Default Region > HTTPS
+10. Choose `My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority`

 ### Testing without an Amazon Echo